Serving All of British Columbia

 When is a Highway Not a Highway?

 A hit-and-run car accident poses unique legal challenges for the injured parties.
 After all, who do you sue if you never saw the driver who hit you?
-Fortunately, B.C. law provides an answer in most cases–namely, that ICBC is responsible for any hit-and-run arising from the “use or operation of a vehicle on a highway in British Columbia.”
+Fortunately, B.C. law provides an answer in most cases–namely, that ICBC is responsible for covering injuries from any hit-and-run arising from the “use or operation of a vehicle on a highway in British Columbia.”
+Under the 2021 switch to no-fault insurance in B.C., ICBC remains responsible for covering recovery benefits for injured parties through its “Enhanced Care” program.
+In addition, ICBC covers non-vehicle property damage, such as to a fence or bicycle, through its hit-and-run program.
+(ICBC will pay to repair vehicle damage if you have either collision or hit-and-run insurance.
+If not, you must pay to repair your vehicle yourself.)

 What qualifies as a “highway”?
 The B.C.
-Court of Appeal recently confronted this issue in Adam v.
-Insurance Corporation of British Columbia.
-This case involved a hit-and-run accident that occurred in Chilliwack eight years ago.
-The plaintiff was camped out in a vehicle parked along the “Peg Leg Sandbar,” which is “sandbar close to the eastern shore of the Fraser River in the Chilliwack area,” according to court records.
+Court of Appeal recently confronted this issue in its December 2018 decision on Adam vs. Insurance Corporation of British Columbia.
+This case involved a hit-and-run accident that occurred in Chilliwack in 2010.
+The plaintiff was camped out in a vehicle parked along the “Peg Leg Sandbar,” which is a “sandbar close to the eastern shore of the Fraser River in the Chilliwack area,” according to court records.
 The sandbar itself is only above water at certain times, and it is not directly accessible via public roads.
 In fact, the nearest road “ends some undocumented distance before the shore of the east bank of the Fraser River,” which requires motorists to leave the road and “drive on a strip of land” to enter or exit the sandbar when the water levels are sufficiently low.

 Court of Appeal: Sandbar is a Destination, Not a Route or Connection